Altra Lone Peak 4

 Features

-The Lone Peak really shows its intent as a mountain shoe with dedicated gaiter tabs.
-Two side loops, one loop at the bottom of the laces and a velcro tab at the bottom of the heel hold gaiters in place to keep debris out of your shoes or spiky grass out of your socks.
+The Lone Peak features dedicated gaiter attachment points — two side loops, one loop at the bottom of the laces, and a Velcro tab on the heel — keeping trail debris out of your shoes.

 Conclusion

-These shoes were supplied by Altra Footwear South Africa for review purposes and can be purchased from their online shop and other specialist running stores.
+These shoes were supplied by Altra Footwear South Africa for review purposes and can be purchased via their online store and other specialist outdoor retailers.